Events

 Antarctica and Adelie Penguins

-Presented by Dr. Peter Kappes
+Presenter Dr. Peter Kappes

 Perhaps no animal is more synonymous with the Antarctic than the Adelie Penguin.
 We all probably have an image of one of these tuxedoed ambassadors waddling across the ice, but there is a lot more to these birds than cute internet memes.
 Come learn more about these fascinating birds and the other seabirds that frequent Antarctica, and what it is like to live and work among these birds at one of the world’s most remote and pristine field sites.
 Dr. Peter Kappes is an applied conservation biologist and a member of Mississippi State University’s research staff at the Coastal Research and Extension Center in Biloxi.